 Fishermen and 4-wheel drivers will want to head for Main Beach through the middle of the island and if you are looking for a quieter spot you can also head this way to the blue or brown lakes.

-Insider Tip: You can get around the major spots on Straddie using public transport but an option that gives you extra freedom is hiring scooters.
+Insider Tip: You can get around the major spots on Straddie using public transport but an option that gives you extra freedom is hiring a scooter.
 These let you zip around the island following your own timetable and stopping wherever you want.

 Contributed by Janine from Families Magazine